MTalha-Codes/mmqlc/README.md

 >## Possible Errors
 > Compound queries or **stacking more than one query on a single line** may throw an error.
 > Nesting two or more than two queries will also the same compilation error.
+> Leaving a line empty will not throw an error.
+In this latest update comments and empty lines are supported.
 >### Examples
 >- #### Compound Queries
 > > - `ADD 3,4 FACTORIAL 43`